 Suggested Plain-Paper Scanner Models

 Schoolnet does not support specific plain-paper scanners, as many makes and models of TWAIN-compliant scanners will work successfully with Schoolnet.
-However, the following scanners are suggested (but not required) scanner models are discontinued and only available through resellers, they have been confirmed to work well with Schoolnet:
+Although some of the following suggested (but not required) scanner models are discontinued and only available through resellers, they have been confirmed to work well with Schoolnet:

 - Scantron InSight 20